daskeyboard/daskeyboard-applet--ram-usage/README_ENDUSER.md

 # RAM Usage

-Displays the percent of memory used.
+Displays the percentage of memory used.
 Green means a low percent, plenty of memory remaining, Red means you are running out of memory.

 Example with 50% memory used :